Work in progress. Last updated: (month/day/year)

 Concept

-Created to closely simulate a real airport and make it possible to build actual real world airports
+Created to closely simulate a real airport and make it possible to build actual real world airports.
+At first this consisted of a modular board and a lot of modular pieces of different sizes to be connected.

 First Prints

-I started way too early printing (6 months after the hardly tested paper prototype), which has resulted in a print with lots of working parts but ultimately a flawed design.
+I started way too early printing (6 months after the hardly tested paper prototype), which resulted in a print with lots of working parts but ultimately a flawed, clumsy design.

 Rethinking Callsigns